 Priscilla and Ed demonstrate how they use Twitter, Instagram, and other social media platforms to participate in online illustration communities, promote their work, and connect with their peers.
 They’ll talk about learning to refine and hone your messaging, and which creative professionals they look to for social media inspiration.

-This webinar is FREE to the first 100 registrants – It is geared toward students but anyone is welcome to attend.
+This FREE webinar is geared toward students but anyone is welcome to view it.

 Social Media for Illustrators is an interactive webinar led by our two illustrators and Guild members.